 1) Why were chips ever used in casinos?

 When gambling became widespread in the 18th century, one difficulty was that people who gambled had different types of coins or valuables for wagering.
 Some gambling venues offered gamblers substitutes like pieces of ivory, bones, or clay to solve this problem.
 In the USA, the humble origins of the modern-day familiar casino chips were born out of necessity.
 The poker game first developed in the mid-1800s along the Mississippi and other saloons and bars throughout the West.

 2) Were fake or forged casino chips found in the early days?

 Yes.
 Gamblers began to forge substitutes.
 As a result, gambling establishments began to brand their own chips.
 The only surviving relic of casino plates is the large plate (check) with a printed value.
 The problem continued, so casinos responded in the same old way – each casino created specially designed, hard-to-replicate chips unique to their venue.
 Chips became standardized in size, but the materials used for them, such as clay or expensive ivory, still varied widely.

 3) What are today’s chips made of?

-Manufacturers now use high-pressure techniques combined with a mix of composite to produce chips.
-To hinder forgery the casinos even include a microchip in their chips
+Manufacturers now use high-pressure techniques combined with a mix of the composite to produce chips.
+To hinder forgery, the casinos even include a microchip in their chips